makma/fingerprintjs.com/content/blog/disabling-javascript-won’t-save-you-from-fingerprinting.md

     how this is possible with no-JavaScript fingerprinting.
 featured: true
 publishDate: 2021-10-21T15:29:38.611Z
-title: Disabling Javascript Won’t Save You from Fingerprinting [Demo]
+title: Disabling JavaScript Won’t Save You from Fingerprinting [Demo]
 tags:
   - fingerprinting
   - js